enochCodes/enochCodes/README.md

 ## 🧑‍💻 About Me

-I’m a backend-focused software engineer with 5+ years of experience designing and building APIs, cloud infrastructure, and real-time systems.
+I’m a backend-focused system minded software engineer with 5+ years of experience designing and building APIs, cloud infrastructure, and real-time systems.
 As Co-Founder at Unity Link Solutions, I lead backend development for CRM and ticketing platforms using clean architecture, DevOps principles, and cloud-native tools.

 ---